92nd SFS hosts Tactical Response Team tryouts

 |2

-This work, 92nd SFS hosts Tactical Response Team tryouts, by A1C Megan Delaine, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 92nd SFS hosts Tactical Response Team tryouts [Image 5 of 5], by A1C Gabriel Conley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.